 The mid-range – Futura Eco

-With four brushed aluminium blades, an energy-efficient dimmable LED light and remote control, the Futura Eco offers a higher end experience without going into the top end of the price range.
+Another option from Lucci Air is the Futura Eco.
+With four brushed aluminum blades, an energy-efficient dimmable LED light and remote control, the Futura Eco is claimed to offer a higher-end experience without stepping into the top end of the price range.
 It’s also reversible, so it can be used year-round in all weather conditions.

 You may also be interested in:

-This chrome fan is on the high-tech end of things, with four clear acrylic retractable blades, dimmable LED lights with colour control, and reversible rotation.
+Fanaway’s Evo1 chrome fan spins towards a more high-end market, with four clear acrylic retractable blades, dimmable LED lights with colour control, and reversible rotation.
 The remote control can be used to change between three speed settings, adjust light brightness, and switch between three different colour temperatures (3000K Warm White, 4000K Cool White and 5000K Daylight).
-The Fanaway Evo1 is certainly an impressive ceiling fan.

 Ceiling Fan Brands